home-assistant/developers.home-assistant/docs/add-ons/presentation.md

 }
 ```

-When working on this for your own addons, the following tips should help you get started:
+When working on this for your own add-ons, the following tips should help you get started:

 1. The S6 part of this is fairly standard.
-You may need to add things to accomodate your setup scripts but generally don't remove anything.
+You may need to add things to accommodate your setup scripts but generally don't remove anything.
-2. If a service being run provides an apparmor profile, apply that to the service.
+2. If a service being run provides an AppArmor profile, apply that to the service.
 Always prefer one written by the developers.
 3. If there isn't one for a service and you want to make one then do the following:
   a.
 Add minimum required access you're aware of.
 Things you definitely know the service needs
   b.
 Add `complain` as a flag to the profile
   c.
-Run the addon and review the audit log with `journalctl _TRANSPORT="audit" -g 'apparmor="ALLOWED"`
+Run the add-on and review the audit log with `journalctl _TRANSPORT="audit" -g 'apparmor="ALLOWED"`
   d.
-Add access as necessary until using the addon does not generate any audit warnings
+Add access as necessary until using the add-on does not generate any audit warnings
   e.
 Remove the `complain` flag so ungranted access is DENIED not ALLOWED
 4. Repeat #3 when updating the service as new access may be required